Virginia Spiderwort (Tradescantia virginiana) Indoor Care, Propagation and Growing Problems

 How to propagate Virginia Spiderwort from stem cuttings

 The stem cuttings root easily so there is no need for rooting hormone.
-Take a stem cutting from a healthy Virginia Spiderwort of about 4-6 in. and ensure it bears at least two sets of leaves.
+Take a stem cutting from a healthy Virginia Spiderwort of about 4-6 inches and ensure it bears at least two sets of leaves.

 Allow some time for the formation of a protective callus tissue over the cuts of the cuttings to prevent rotting.

 With a pencil or similar object make a hole that is wider than the diameter of the cutting.
-Carefully insert the cutting in the hole made previously to a depth of about 3 in.
+Carefully insert the cutting in the hole made previously to a depth of about 3 inches.

 Place the set up in a warm, well-lit place and maintain the soil moist through out until new growth emerges.